wormholer/KAP-manual/en/install/quick_install.en.md

 > Optionally, if want to install multiple KAP instances in a Hadoop cluster, you must specify different metadata URL for each instance.
 In `conf/kylin.properties`, set `kylin.metadata.url` to different values for each instance, for example `kylin_default_instance@hbase` (the default value), or `kylin_prod@hbase`, or `kylin_qa@hbase` etc.

-If enviroment check hits error, most likely it is because certain Hadoop dependency is not detected automatically.
+If environment check hits error, most likely it is because certain Hadoop dependency is not detected automatically.
 To overcome, you can specify Hadoop dependencies explicitly by setting environment variables, including `HADOOP_CONF_DIR`, `HIVE_LIB`, `HIVE_CONF`, and `HCAT_HOME`.
 Examples:

 ```shell
 export HADOOP_CONF_DIR=/etc/hadoop/conf